Theoretical Properties of Entropy in a Strong Coupling Region: Conclusion

 \section{Conclusion}

-We study various approaches or problems of the entanglement entropy in a strong coupling region.
-The first study is to consider the non-relativistic four fermion model with spin imbalance on lattice.
-We compute the entanglement entropy from setting infinite fermion mass and taking infinite strong coupling constant to give zero entropy.
-This means we do not have any dynamical degrees of freedom on the non-relativistic fermion model in the infinite strong coupling region and infinite fermion mass as in the results of strong coupling expansion in the lattice Yang-Mills gauge theory \cite{Ma:2015xes}.
-Thus, this implies that we need to find topological quantities to classify the phase structure in strong coupling regions for some lattice theories.
-If a theory does not have entropy in the infinite strong coupling limit for trivial topology, then considering non-trivial topology is one way.
-We compute the entanglement entropy in two dimensional Abelian gauge theory, and two dimensional theta term to know theoretical properties of the entanglement entropy.
-The result of the entanglement entropy can be rewritten as the classical Shannon entropy without suffering from the lattice artifact.
-Thus, this property possibly be protected by topological property.
-We also discuss the lattice artifact for the entanglement entropy in topological field theory from the plaquette method and overlap formulation.
-Topological field theories do not depend on coupling constants so we may expect entanglement entropy in topological field theory should not suffer from lattice artifact.
-However, we can use the plaquette and overlap formulation to preserve topological property on lattice, but they only give the same result in continuum theory.
-Thus, the lattice artifact of the entanglement entropy in topological field theory cannot be avoided, and this problem also lets us to be careful about the larger fluctuation of the topological charge, winding number or topological number.
+We studied various approaches or problems of the entropy in a strong coupling region.
+The first study is to consider the non-relativistic four fermion model with a spin imbalance on a lattice.
+We computed the thermal entropy by setting an infinite fermion mass and taking an infinite strong coupling constant to give vanishing thermal entropy.
+This means that we do not have any physical degrees of freedom in the non-relativistic fermion model in an infinite strong coupling region with an infinite fermion mass as in the results of a strong coupling expansion in the lattice U($N$) Yang-Mills gauge theory \cite{Ma:2015xes}.
+Thus, this implies that we need topological quantum field theory to obtain non-trivial physical degrees of freedom in strongly coupled lattice theories.
+It is also interesting to note that the entropy from the topological terms can indicate topology in the strongly coupled lattice system.
+Our interpretation is that the vanishing entropy in the strongly coupled lattice system possibly be due to the finite momentum cut-off in a lattice theory because the kinetic term in this non-relativistic fermion model should be truncated when the coupling constant of the local interacting term goes to infinite.
+We also showed the equivalence between the classical Shannon entropy and the thermal entropy in the two dimensional lattice theta term without suffering from the lattice artifact.